-The young lad had done most of his fishing with a beach caster but in 2 years trying hadn’t had a lure caught bass.
+The young lad had done most of his fishing with a beach caster but in 2 years of trying hadn’t had a lure caught bass.
 So now was the time to invite them both to join me.

 Firstly Robbie, my young “student”, joined me on the seafront at Exmouth.
 From the outset, it was clear that both of my “students” were decent fishermen but just lacked finesse at working the lures or indeed having the right ones.

 A couple of coaching sessions, twitch, stop, lift the tip, slow, fast…all the stuff we do as normal to entice the fish when our normal retrieve isn’t working.
 My now seasoned mentors were starting to catch bass, not as many as their teacher, but catching nevertheless, and I heard about it daily on messenger!!

 deeper marks at Budleigh Salterton and Sidmouth

-Some days we’d go to deeper marks at Budleigh Salterton and Sidmouth, some days further up the Exe Estuary towards the dock.
-However, other days I’d go solo to the rocky marks around Welcombe Mouth or Hartland Point in North Devon.
+Some days we’d go to deeper marks at Budleigh Salterton and Sidmouth, and some days further up the Exe Estuary towards the dock.
+However, on other days I’d go solo to the rocky marks around Welcombe Mouth or Hartland Point in North Devon.

 We always found that fishing the down and up was best, and we’d always have a pint at the end of the day.
 Come to the end of July, I’d caught more than 100 bass.
 Good fishing, but I caught nothing bigger than 45cm, so something had to change.

 It was the weather, that’s what had to change.
 So far it had been a fantastic sunny warm summer but early July saw the weather break a bit with heavy showers, overcast skies and some dark flat seas.